Hapara/Frontend-Exercise/README.md

 ### Design and behavior:

-Login to invision here to see the design: (Link TBC)
+Login to invision here to see the design: https://projects.invisionapp.com/d/main#/projects/prototypes/13483555

+User: dev_candidate@hapara.com

+Password: feTest

 To get the fonts we have used copy this code into the `<head>` of your html document: